StephenRoille/docker-tldr/README.md

 # tldr

 This is an unofficial image for the [tldr](https://tldr.sh/) project.
-More specifically it dockerize the [Python client](https://github.com/tldr-pages/tldr-python-client).
+More specifically it dockerize the [tldr Python client](https://github.com/tldr-pages/tldr-python-client).

 This image can be found on DockerHub at [stephenroille/tldr](https://hub.docker.com/repository/docker/stephenroille/tldr) and is based of the following `Dockerfile`.